Andrii-Bezkrovnyi/mcmenu/README.md

     python mcmenu_parser.py
     ```

+5. Install live-server:

+    ```bash
+    npm install live-server
+    ```

-5. Run the server using `python main.py`.
+6. Run the server using `python main.py`.

+7. Run live-server using `live-server --port=5500`.

-6. Access the endpoints using your browser or an API client (e.g., Postman).
+8. Access the endpoints using your browser or an API client (e.g., Postman).

+9. Open the site with products using url `http://127.0.0.1:5500/index.html`

 ### Endpoints